Vireo: Voice

 Males of most species are persistent singers.
 Songs are usually rather simple, monotonous in some species of the Caribbean littoral and islands, and most elaborate and pleasant to human ears in the Chocó vireo and the peppershrikes.

 Breeding

 The nests of many tropical species are unknown.
 Of those that are known, all build a cup-shaped nest that hangs from branches.
 The female does most of the incubation, spelled by the male except in the red-eyed vireo complex.

 Feeding

-All members of the family eat some fruit but mostly insects and other arthropods.
-They take prey from leaves and branches; true vireos also flycatch, and the gray vireo takes 5 percent of its prey from the ground.
+All members of the family eat some fruit, but mostly insects and other arthropods.
+They take prey from leaves and branches; true vireos also flycatch, and the gray vireo takes 5% of its prey from the ground.